miltonleon86/prestashop1.7-docker-nginx-installer/README.md

 ```$bash
 sudo chmod -R 777 prestashop/
 ```
+* In the docker-compose.dev remove the network part.

 * If you want to install this local don't forget to modify your local DNS in /etc/hosts in order to user the same virtual host as docker-compose.dev.yml